k-mcc/medication-schedule/README.md

 *© 2021 Kate McCarthy*

 ### Purpose:
 To simplify the recovery of surgical patients, I created a website called MedSched.
+MedSched makes tracking post-op medications a breeze.

 ### How it works:
 Patients enter as many medications as they need and schedule the times to take each.
 After clicking "Create Schedule," MedSched generates a medication schedule with visible labels and bright colors on a printable timetable.
 I am  planning on publishing the website.